How to deal with Repairs

 Reporting a Repair

 If you have a repair you should report it to the Association by telephoning the office on 01380 850916.
-If you have an emergency out of office hours or when the office is unattended you can telephone.
+If you have an emergency out of office hours or when the office is unattended you can telephone our contractor directly on 07623 945 292.
 (See Emergency contact no.).

 You will need to identify yourself as a tenant of White Horse Housing Association.
 This service is only for emergencies and all other repairs should be reported to the office in the usual way.

-You will receive a copy of the order placed, which will include a target date for the repair.
-The contractor will contact you direct to make arrangements to carry out the work.
+You will receive a copy of the order placed, which will include an appointment date for the repair.
+In some cases the contractor will contact you direct to make arrangements to carry out the work.

 Day to Day response times for repair items.